-- 1. Advance Approval Employees must have advance approval from their supervisor to work overtime. - 2.
-FLSA Overtime Overtime earned for actual work hours in excess of 40 in the employee's defined FLSA workweek. - Contract Overtime Overtime earned for an employee whose hours paid in their defined FLSA workweek exceeds 40.
+- Advanced Approval Employees must have advanced approval from their supervisor to work overtime. - 2.
+FLSA Overtime Overtime earned for actual work hours in excess of 40 in the employee's defined FLSA workweek. - 3.
+Contract Overtime Overtime earned for an employee whose hours paid in their defined FLSA workweek exceeds 40.
 For purposes of calculating hours paid for contract overtime, holidays occurring during the work week count as time worked.
 The use of other forms of leave do not count as hours worked for purposes of calculating hours paid for determining eligibility for contract overtime. - 4.
-Rate at Which Overtime is Calculated -FLSA and Contract Overtime (paid at time and one half - 1.5) shall be calculated at the regular rate of pay, except that the rate at which Contract Overtime is calculated shall not include the City's Cafeteria Plan Allowance, the opt-out Cafeteria Plan Allowance, or any cash back an employee may receive from the Cafeteria Plan Allowance by choosing benefits which cost less than the Allowance.
+Rate at Which Overtime is Calculated -FLSA and Contract Overtime (paid at time and one half - 1.5) shall be calculated at the regular rate of pay, except that the rate at which Contract Overtime is calculated shall not include the City's Cafeteria Plan Allowance, the opt-out Cafeteria Plan Allowance, or any cash back an employee may receive from the Cafeteria Plan Allowance by choosing benefits which cost less than the Allowance. - 5.
+Workweek for Purposes of Calculating Overtime For employees who work the

-- 5. Workweek for Purposes of Calculating Overtime For employees who work the 9/80 work schedule, their defined FLSA workweek shall begin exactly four hours after the start time of their shift on their alternating regular day off (i.e., their eight- hour day) and end exactly 168 hours later.
-For employees who work a 5/40 work schedule, their workweek shall begin on Saturday at 12:01 a.m. and will end exactly 168 hours later the following Saturday at 12:00 a.m. - 6.
-Work Schedule Regardless of the type of work schedule an employee is assigned (e.g., 5/40 and 9/80), full-time employees are regularly scheduled to work 40 hours in their defined FLSA workweek. - Reporting Time The City calculates overtime in tenths of an hour.
+9/80 work schedule, their defined FLSA workweek shall begin exactly four hours after the start time of their shift on their alternating regular day off (i.e., their eighthour day) and end exactly 168 hours later.
+For employees who work a 5/40 work schedule, their workweek shall begin on Saturday at 12:01 a.m. and will end exactly 168 hours later the following Saturday at 12:00 a.m.

+- 6. Work Schedule Regardless of the type of work schedule an employee is assigned (e.g., 5/40 and 9/80), full-time employees are regularly scheduled to work 40 hours in their defined FLSA workweek. - Reporting Time The City calculates overtime in tenths of an hour.
 Employees shall report their time worked to the nearest tenth of an hour.
 C.

-D. STANDBY DUTY
+D. WEEKEND-STANDBY DUTY

-Information Technology staff assigned standby duty for the purpose of responding to calls for service during off hours shall be paid \$3 per hour for each hour of assigned standby duty.
+Information Technology staff assigned standby duty for the purpose of responding to calls for service during the weekendoff hours shall be paid \$3 per hour for each hour of assigned standby duty.
+Weekend will be defined as the 62 hours beginning on Friday at 5:00 p.m. and concluding Monday at 7:00 a.m. for a total of 62 hours per weekend.
 Time on standby is not considered hours worked.
 Standby pay will not be piggybacked with any other paid time, such as call-back, scheduled or unscheduled overtime, or if working a scheduled shift.
 This provision is not intended to be a guarantee of hours and the City shall retain the right to determine when standby duty shall be assigned.